 The impact of population growth is strongly in line with that of technical progress, as discussed above, at least if it can be assumed that population growth will subsequently continue in employment.
-A rise in n directly affects the growth rate of GDP, and may thus reduce r - g.
+A rise in n directly affects the growth rate of GDP, and may thus reduce r-g.
 On the other hand, a higher (employed) population growth rate may also raise the interest rate.
 First, it increases the marginal product of capital.
-Second, at least in the specification of the Ramsey model described above, a higher population growth rate makes individuals save less.
-The reason is that in a growing household the individual return from
+Second, at least in the specification of the Ramsey-Cass-Koopmans model described above, a higher population growth rate makes individuals save less.
+The reason is that in a growing household the individual return from savings will be lower since it will have to be shared with more family

-2 The higher θ , the greater the households' preference for smooth consumption.
+$^{^2}$ The higher θ , the greater the households' preference for smooth consumption.
 The negative impact of a rise in x on savings will then be stronger.
 So will be its positive impact on r.
 Other models with optimizing individuals come to the same conclusion that faster technical progress would raise the interest rate because individuals save less.
 Eggertsson et al. (2019) for example find this in an overlapping generations model.

-savings will be lower, since it will have to be shared with more family members in the future.
-Lower savings would imply a rise in the interest rate.3 Combining both results, the theoretical effect from changes in population growth n on r - g is again ambiguous.
+members in the future.
+Lower savings would imply a rise in the interest rate.3 Combining both results, the theoretical effect from changes in population growth n on r-g is again ambiguous.
 Unless n has a very strong impact on the marginal product of capital and the interest rate, one should expect this impact between -1 and 0.
-In the context of demographic change, falling population growth would then imply higher r - g and bad news for the dynamics of public debt.
-Policies to enhance labour market participation and employment would reduce r - g.
+In the context of demographic change, falling population growth would then imply higher r-g and bad news for the dynamics of public debt.
+Policies to enhance labour market participation and employment would reduce r-g.